aavaz-ai/pii-scrubber/README.md

 **Mask** function is responsible for masking a detected instance of an Entity

 # Installation
-To install the library, run the following command in your go project
+To install the library, run the following command in your go project: <br></br>
-> go get github.com/aavaz-ai/pii-scrubber
+`go get github.com/aavaz-ai/pii-scrubber`
 <br></br>

 # Usage
 The `Scrubber` interface exposes two high-level functions
-- **ScrubTexts**: Useful in scrubbing PII out of the string data
+- `ScrubTexts`: Useful in scrubbing PII out of the string data
-- **ScrubStruct**: An abstraction written on top of ScrubTexts which makes it easier to scrub PII from various specified fields of an object
+- `ScrubStruct`: An abstraction written on top of ScrubTexts which makes it easier to scrub PII from various specified fields of an object

 ## Scrub PII from String